 - Working Hours and Compensation for Hourly Employees

-- Hourly Employees Clock-ins and Clock-outs
+- Hourly Employees Clock-in and Clock-out Rules

 - Insignificant Time Intervals